 power2max makes spider-based power meters for the road, MTB, gravel and track.
 These are some of our favorite power meters.
 They are accurate, durable and worry free.
 Many staff bikes here at Power Meter City have power2max power meters on them.
 You can buy these power meters as a stand-alone spider that you bolt onto your current crankset, or as a complete crankset (power meter plus new cranks).
-These power meters feature dual-leg power, left/right balance, Bluetooth SMART and auto-zero, among other features. power2max power meters fit virtually every crankset, including SRAM, Cannondale, FSA, ROTOR, Specialized, Easton, Race Face, Shimano and more.
+These power meters feature dual-leg power, left/right balance, Bluetooth SMART and auto-zero, among other features. power2max power meters fit virtually every crankset, including SRAM, Cannondale, FSA, ROTOR, Specialized, Easton, Race Face, Shimano, Cane Creek and more.

 Additional power2max Power Meter Info: